 If you want a pill:

 If you plan on breastfeeding, the progestin only pill contains only progestin, which is unlikely to affect milk production.
-It’s important to remember, you can get pregnant if you are 3 hrs late on the medication.
+It’s important to remember, you can get pregnant if you are 3 hrs late taking the medication.
 Having some Emergency Contraception around in case, would be a good idea.

 If you are not breastfeeding, consider the combination pill.